-The Secret Dare to Dream Movie
+THE SECRET DARE TO DREAM Movie

-The Secret Dare to Dream Movie Trailer - Plot synopsis: Based on the 2006 best-selling book The Secret, a global phenomenon which empowered millions to lead happier and more fulfilled lives, The Secret: Dare to Dream centers around Miranda Wells (Katie Holmes), a hard-working young widow struggling to raise three children on her own.
+THE SECRET DARE TO DREAM Movie Trailer HD - Plot synopsis: Based on the 2006 best-selling book The Secret, a global phenomenon which empowered millions to lead happier and more fulfilled lives, The Secret: Dare to Dream centers around Miranda Wells (Katie Holmes), a hard-working young widow struggling to raise three children on her own.

 A powerful storm brings a devastating challenge and a mysterious man, Bray Johnson (Josh Lucas), into her life.